How to Lower Your Electricity Bill (Quick Answer)

 LED bulbs use up to 80% less electricity than traditional CFL or incandescent bulbs.
 They also last much longer, making them one of the fastest and cheapest ways to lower your power bill.

 Devices like TVs, chargers, microwaves, and game consoles use electricity even when turned off.
-Unplugging them or using a smart strip can reduce standby losses by 5–10%.
+This is what we called phantom energy

 Water heaters consume massive power.
 Reducing heating time, using warm instead of hot water, and installing low-flow showerheads can drastically reduce energy use.